browntc7/sweetbynature/README.md

 # So you want to start development on the Sweet By Nature application

-1. Clone the source from the SCM Server
+1. Clone the source from the SCM Server or perform git pull if already on your pc.
 2. Run ```Composer install``` from a terminal window at the root of the application.
 5. Run `npm install` from a terminal window at the root of the application.
 3. Copy the ```.env.example``` file to ```.env```.